Updated October 2022

 FTE reduction: Reduction in the number of hours an employee works in a week with a corresponding reduction in pay and other benefits such as vacation/sick leave accrual, holiday pay, retirement and tuition remission (e.g. moving from a 40 hour work week to a 32 hour work week).
 This option requires further conversation with supervisors; no Remote Work Application is needed.
 To consider this option, Human Resources needs to be contacted to discuss feasibility and impact on the department as the employee’s job responsibilities will need to be re-evaluated.

-Flexible work arrangement: An alternative way to achieve an employee’s total number of hours per week (e.g. a compressed work week, such as working four 10 hour days; a hybrid work schedule where the majority of work is performed on campus and some hours at a remote location (not to exceed 20% of hours per week, on average)).
+Flexible work arrangement: An alternative way to achieve an employee’s total number of hours per week (e.g. a compressed work week, such as working four 10 hour days; a hybrid work schedule where the majority of work is performed on campus and some hours at a remote location (less than 20% of hours per week, on average)).
 This option must be approved by the employee’s supervisor.
 Regular, ongoing flexible work arrangements must also be approved by the appropriate Vice President.
 Human Resources does not need to be notified of the change to the schedule if there is no reduction in the total number of hours per week; no Remote Work Application is needed.

 Remote Work Specifications